-What Are Benzodiazepines Used For?
+What Are Benzodiazepines?

-Commonly referred to as “benzos”, benzodiazepines are tranquilizers primarily used for the treatment of anxiety, accounting for 56 percent of all benzodiazepine prescriptions.
+Commonly referred to as “benzos”, benzodiazepines are tranquilizers primarily used for the treatment of anxiety disorders, accounting for 56 percent of all benzodiazepine prescriptions.
 They are also used to treat insomnia and seizure disorders.

 Benzodiazepines are also given to people before surgery to calm or sedate them so they can undergo a medical procedure.
 Although you should only take benzodiazepines if they have been prescribed by a doctor, many people abuse them illegally by purchasing them on the street or taking pills from other people.

 The Various Types of Benzodiazepines

 - Riazolam (Halcion)